 What’s a Secured Credit Card?

-What makes a secured credit card different from “regular” credit cards is that you will make a deposit to be approved for the secure credit card.
+What makes a secured credit card different from “regular” credit cards?
+You will make a deposit to be approved for the secure credit card.
 This deposit works like a collateral for the purchases you make using the card.
 If you do not pay your monthly payment, the card issuer keeps your deposit.
-Therefore, as long as you keep your account in good standing, your credit card issuer will return your deposit to you after a certain period of months or when you close your account.
+Therefore, as long as you keep your account in good standing, your credit card issuer will return your deposit to you after a certain period of months.

 The credit limit on your secured credit card normally is equal to your security deposit.
 In some cases, your credit limit can be bigger than the deposit.

 You can use the secured credit card like you use any other credit card.
-Swipe it for purchases up to your credit limit and make on-time payments toward your balance each month.
+Swipe it for purchases up to your credit limit and make on-time payments each month.

 Why Secured Credit Card A Good Thing

 - You can easily get approved for a secured credit card with little credit history.

 - They typically report to credit bureaus which you need in order to establish good credit.

 - Since payments are included in your credit report, paying the bills on time will help improve your credit score.
 After building your credit score, you may be able to qualify for a traditional credit card.